-Use the Date Range filter to alter the time-frame for which you will be getting recorded positions (Note that the maximum available range limit, depends on your subscription plan - 3 days back for Basic plan, 15 days back for Premium plan, 60 days back for Pro plan and above).
+Use the Date Range filter to alter the time-frame for which you will be getting recorded positions.(Note: The maximum available range limit depends on your subscription plan or bundle.
+You can check the limits here.)

 The Source filter enables you to select the recorded AIS positions based on the origins of the incoming signals - read more here.

 As with every MarineTraffic page that displays search results, there are also the Reset Filters and Hide Filters options at the right end of the Filters section.
 You can also click on the Data Export button if you are interested in exporting recorded data.
 Finally, you are able to get to the Details page of the vessel you have used for your search by clicking on the relevant option (Show vessel details).

 Search results are displayed in rows and each row is a separate record of a past position of the subject vessel as registered to the MarineTraffic database.